Definitions in Child Death

 - Observing behavior, alertness

-Munchhausen by proxy syndrome or factitious disorder constitutes exaggerating, fabricating or causing symptoms in third parties, mostly children, in order to force medical attention.
-This artificial disorder usually affects one parent, whereby the mother is affected in significantly more cases.
+Munchausen by proxy syndrome, or factitious disorder, involves a caregiver exaggerating, fabricating, or causing symptoms in 3rd parties, mostly children, in order to force medical attention.
+This artificial disorder usually affects one parent, more often the mother.

-According to Rosenberg, four diagnostic criteria must be met to confirm the diagnosis.
+According to Rosenberg, 4 diagnostic criteria must be met to confirm the diagnosis:

-- The child is repeatedly presented to physicians and subjected to medical diagnostics and treatment.
+- The child is repeatedly presented to physicians and subjected to medical diagnostic procedures and treatments.

-- The true cause of the child’s symptoms is not given when presenting the child.
+- The true cause of the child’s symptoms is not provided when the caregiver presents the child.

-- The child’s symptoms and medical conditions vanish once he/she has been separated from the individual causing them.
+- The child’s symptoms and medical conditions vanish once he or she is separated from the individual causing them.

-Among the simulated symptoms are usually illnesses that are difficult to verify such as epileptic seizures.
-Children are also intentionally poisoned or almost suffocated and subsequently presented to the emergency room in order to be praised as the savior.
+Simulated symptoms are usually issues that are difficult to verify, such as epileptic seizures.
+Children sometimes are intentionally poisoned or almost suffocated and subsequently presented to the emergency room, so that the caregiver can be praised as the savior.

-It is typical that the affected individuals have medical knowledge or even work in the medical field.
-Therefore, they do not draw attention due to implausible statements but rather after frequently presenting the child or, in cases where the perpetrator is a nurse, the children getting sick frequently or even dying during their shift.
-The cause of this disorder is attention seeking.
+Affected individuals often have medical knowledge or even work in the medical field.
+Therefore, they do not draw attention to their implausible statements.
+Rather, they are discovered after frequently presenting a child or, in cases where the perpetrator is a nurse, children get sick frequently or even die during their shifts.
+The disorder is attention-seeking.

-False statements in cases of child murder frequently constitute falls, accidents or alleged stillbirth.
-While the first two can be identified via the aforementioned information concerning child abuse, the differentiation between stillbirth and postnatal murder is often difficult, as only little force is needed.
+False statements in cases of child murder frequently include claims about falls, accidents, or alleged stillbirths.
+The first two can be identified via the aforementioned information concerning child abuse.
+However, differentiation between stillbirth and postnatal murder can be difficult, as only a little force is needed for the latter.